You can download the software here:

 Yes.
 In the File Manager go to Tools => Address Book and then select File => Import/Export.

-Documents in appeal proceedings should preferably be filed using Form EP(1038).
+Documents in appeal proceedings can only be filed via Online Filing and Online Filing 2.0, using Form EP(1038E).

 National plug-ins can be downloaded either from this website or from the website of the national office concerned.
-See the installation guide for information on how to install them in version 4 ("Other procedures").
+All currently available national plug-ins are automatically installed by the latest full installation of Online Filing.
+See the installation guide for information on how to activate/deactivate them in the Server Manager (Other procedures).

 For any issues relating to the filing of national applications please contact the national office concerned.

 It is important to bear in mind that you first need to download the updates before you can install them.
 Downloading on its own is not sufficient to complete the process of updating.
-You must also install them in order to effectively apply the update to the Online Filing software.
+You must also install the updates in order to effectively apply them to the Online Filing software.

 You can use PatXML, a software tool which allows you to use Microsoft Word to create EP and PCT patent applications in XML (eXtensible Markup Language) format (technical documents only).

 In the pre-conversion archive you can add the documents (description, claims, abstract, drawings) that you have attached to your application in PDF or XML format in their original format (e.g. MS Word) in a .ZIP file.